paypal/resteasy-spring-boot/CONTRIBUTING.md

     A more detailed description

 ## Communication
-- Send an email to facarvalho@paypal.com.
+Please send an email to facarvalho@paypal.com.

 ## More information
-Read more about best practices in [this github guide](https://guides.github.com/activities/contributing-to-open-source/)
+Read more about best practices in [this github guide](https://guides.github.com/activities/contributing-to-open-source/).